State Aid for Library Construction 2015-2018

-Libraries may apply for a construction grant that could fund up to 75 percent of a project.
+Libraries may apply for an award that could fund up to 75 percent of a project.
 The minimum grant award is $2,500 for a minimum total project cost of $5,000.
 No award will be made for any project with a total cost of less than $5,000.
 There is no maximum award, but the amounts of the awards will depend on the number of project applications received and the total funding available to the library system.

 Eligible project activities and expenditures include acquisition (purchase of a site and/or an existing building suitable for conversion to library purposes; see 90.12), construction, and renovation or rehabilitation of a facility.
 Routine maintenance is not fundable.

 Other application/project criteria:

-The grant program period is July 1, 2014, through June 30, 2017.
-Only expenditures made after July 1, 2014, are eligible expenditures for funds awarded as part of this grant.
-However, match funds expended on the project between January 1 – June 30, 2014, may be included as part of the total project cost.
+The program period is July 1, 2015, through June 30, 2018.
+Only expenditures made after July 1, 2015, are eligible expenditures for funds awarded as part of this grant.
+However, match funds expended on the project between January 1 – June 30, 2015, may be included as part of the total project cost.
 Libraries may use local, state, or federal public funds, private funds, or a combination of funds from those sources for the required certification of available funds to pay for the cost of the project, minus the award amount.

-If you have questions about the construction grant program or application procedure, please contact your public library system.
+If you have questions about the program or application procedure, please contact your public library system.